Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: The HOD model

 The 2-halo term is given by

 where the 2-halo power spectrum is

 and

+from Eqs.~15 and 62 in \cite{Halomod20}.
 Note that the $M_1$ and $M_2$ integrals are separable following the simplifications of the ``Ng-Matched'' exclusion model (as the triaxial exclusion model otherwise couples the mass limits) as described above in Section~\ref{sec:hod}.